 SYNOPSIS: The applicant, Inland American Communities Group (IACG), is proposing to develop a student based/multi-family housing development in the area east of the University of Oklahoma.
 The applicants are proposing to demolish and rebuild on the site currently home to Bishop's Landing Apartments.
-This area is located on the north side of East Brooks Street, the south side of Page Street and east of Trout Avenue with the BNSF ROW to the east.
+This area is located on the north side of East Brooks Street, the south side of Page Street and east of Trout Avenue with the BNSF R-O-W to the east.
 The rezoning request is to rezone the entire area from R-3, Multi-Family Dwelling District to PUD, Planned Unit Development for the student based/multi-family housing project.

-ANALYSIS: This proposal is an in-fill development.
-The applicants plan to clear the site and construct an apartment complex which will wrap around a parking garage.
-The apartment housing provided by the existing structures was built in the 1950's.
+ANALYSIS: This proposal, similar to the application for the area to the north of this proposal on Page Circle, is an in-fill project.
+The applicants plan to clear the site and construct an apartment complex which will wrap around a proposed parking garage.
 The proposal is for 430 units and 950 beds.

 The site has had two zoning districts in the past.
 At one point a portion of the property was zoned CO, Commercial Office District while the remaining portion carried the R-3, Multi-Family Dwelling District.
-As the Zoning Ordinance was updated and the allowed use of apartments was removed from the CO District, the owners requested R-3 zoning to continue the expansion of the existing property.
+As the Zoning Ordinance was updated and the allowed use of apartments was removed for the CO District, the owners requested R-3 District to continue the expansion of the existing property.